 In 2011, the City introduced an inflatable rubber Aqua Dam that holds the ice in place and prevents river currents from buckling the rink.
 Open daily for free skating between 10 a.m. and 9 p.m.

-These two family-friendly rinks are good for all ages.
+These two family-friendly rinks in Confederation Park are good for all ages and have been in use since 1966.
 The well-maintained ice won the Calgary Herald's Best Outdoor Skating Rink in 2011.